truongdd03/SpartaHack/README.md

 ## Barter - for a better world!

-[This Youtube video](https://www.youtube.com/watch?v=Gxb3L8d0UtY) and [Tinder](https://tinder.com) are the motivations to create **Barter**.
-However, **Barter** is more than just a challenge or a dating app.
+[This Youtube video](https://www.youtube.com/watch?v=Gxb3L8d0UtY) and [Tinder](https://tinder.com) are the inspirations to create **Barter**.
+However, **Barter** is more than just a Youtube challenge or a dating app.
 It is the bridge to connect people, make new friends, and most importantly, reduce the amount of trash.
 Giving old stuff instead of throwing them away keeps us Green.

 ## Future features

 - [ ] Customize homepage to display product based on user's interests and location.
 - [ ] Evaluate the product's value to increase the matching chance.

-## Technology

-Barter is created using Node.js and Firebase.

 ## Set up